Day Seven - Ei-lat... of rest! (Ellen Kornfield)

 During our trip to the kibbutz, we stopped at Kibbutz Yotvata, the largest kibbutz in the region, and a main source of dairy products throughout Israel.
 In particular, they serve some of the best ice cream in Israel (mine and many others’ opinion….sorry Ben and Jerry!), which we got to enjoy!
 We also drove by the "Chai Bar" nature preserve, where we saw ostriches and oryx (like a cross between a goat and a deer).

-Dinner was sunset sail on the Red Sea aboard an old double-masted ketch.
+Dinner was a sunset sail on the Red Sea aboard an old double-masted ketch.

 All in all, we had "ai-lot" of fun in Eilat!